Building a backconnect proxy

 Authentication

-You will see the IP address that has been assigned to you to this particular request as well as the information on that IP address, including its location in the output.
+You will see the IP address that has been assigned to you for this particular request as well as the information on that IP address, including its location in the output.

 Output example

-The proxy is rotating, so running another request will return you a different IP address.
+In this example, the proxy is rotating, so running another request will return a different IP address.

 Example of a rotating proxy that returns IPs from the US: